dmarro13/Chicago-Crime-Exploratory-Analysis/README.md

 # Chicago-Crime-Exploratory-Analysis
-This is an exploratory project focused on the data provided by the Chicago Police Department on crime.
+This is an exploratory project focused on data provided by the Chicago Police Department on crime using pandas and matplotlib.
 My project is focused on exploring data from the last 5 years (2020-2024).
 Five goals of this project are to : document the most common type of crime, explore the correlation of crime to time and month, report on the frequency of dangerous crime,